SEI-R-2-22/u2_lesson_group_git/README.md

 ## Getting Started

-- `Clone` this repository DO NOT `fork` it
+- `Clone` this repository. **DO NOT** `fork` it.
+- Buckle up.

 ## Instructions

 ### Git Collaboration

-One of the main advantages of being comfortable with `git` is that it allows you the ability to collaborate with teams through organizations and shared repositories hosted here on `Github`. `Git` is a language used for **Version Control**, which allows us to save _versioned_ copies of our project codebases as we add to them.
+One of the main advantages of being comfortable with `git` is that it allows you the ability to collaborate with teams through organizations and shared repositories hosted here on `Github`. `Git` is used for **Version Control**, which allows us to save _versioned_ copies of our project codebases as we add to them.
 Typically, we'll store these codebases on here on `Github`.
 However, `git` also allows for collaboration.

 Take a second to think about how we've been receiving and submitting homework in this course.